Drug Detox Kits and Detoxing at Home: Does It Work?

 Why Is Detoxing at Home Dangerous?

-Detoxing from drugs and alcohol at home can be dangerous for many reasons.
+Detoxing from drugs and alcohol at home can be dangerous for many reasons, and at-home detox kits can be dangerous for managing withdrawal symptoms.
 Substance abuse is a serious disorder that affects your brain on a chemical level.
-Quitting “cold turkey” can have wide-ranging mental and physical side effects that require medical assistance right away.
+Quitting “cold turkey” can have wide-ranging mental and physical side effects that require medical care right away.

 Here are some of the main reasons why it’s not safe to detox at home:

-• No help Having nobody to rely on for support is the main problem with detoxing at home.
+• No help**–** Having nobody to rely on for support is the main problem with detoxing at home.
 Even if someone is there to help, they may not understand how to help detox from substances safely.
 Without medical supervision, you’re unlikely to receive necessary monitoring to identify and address any medical complications that may come up during drug withdrawal.
+For alcohol users, detoxing at home can be life threatening, especially if withdrawal escalates quickly.

 • No recovery plan – Recovery is a process; detoxing is just the first step.
 Those who are able to make it through detox without supervision run a high risk of relapse.
 Having the team of medical and addiction professionals at Vogue Recovery Center make you a unique treatment plan is a better option for sustained recovery.

-• No access to MAT – Medication-assisted treatment (MAT) is one of the ways clinicians help people through detox.
+• No access to MAT –Medication-assisted treatment (MAT) is one of the ways clinicians help people through detox.
 Medications can reduce drug cravings, manage withdrawal symptoms, and promote stable mental health.
 If you detox from drugs on your own, you won’t have access to these medications.
+Benzodiazepine withdrawal can lead to severe complications without supervision, including life-threatening symptoms.
 This could make the process far more dangerous and difficult.

 How Long Do Drugs Stay in Your System?

 Everyone’s timeline for drug detox is different.
+Detox can take several days to months depending on the substance involved.
 The time it takes for drugs to leave your system depends on factors like how much was used and for how long.
 It is possible to make estimates based on scientific research.
-Studies show different substances can take anywhere from one day to a month to leave your system.
+Studies show different substances can take anywhere from one day to a month to leave your system, with timing also varying depending on the substance, dose, duration of use, and overall health.
 Below is a chart of some of their findings:

 Alcohol